abtinf/tinplate/README.md

-# Tinplate - A Go Service Template
+# Gonfoot - A Footgun-Free Go Service Template

 An implementation of a production-ready service written in Go.